Do I need to use other libraries?

 Speak to the SIA librarians and we will help if we can.

 Do I need to order books in advance?

 In many libraries books are kept in storage and need to be fetched for you.
 Fetching times range from an hour to up to 48 hours.
-Please carefully read the access section under each library on the A-Z tab of this guide.
+Please carefully read the access section under each library in the A-Z section of this guide.
 It is sometimes only possible to order books once you membership is active, e.g. at the British Library.

 Can I borrow books?